The No. 1 expense of every air conditioner is electricity.

 Be Aware These Are The Maximum Rates (In Practice, You Pay Less For Electricity)

 With all these calculations, we have estimated that the air conditioner is running at 100% capacity.
-For example, 1000 W AC is presumed to always use 1000 W of energy.
+For example, 1000 W AC is always presumed to use 1000 W of energy.
+The bigger 5 zones mini-split system can easily draw 3000 W.